 Take On Sliding Rock.
 Sliding Rock is a natural rock formation at the bottom of the gorge that you can — slide down!
 Right into a swimming hole!
 A natural water slide is always going to be a hit!

-If you’ve scored a gorge floor pass (see #6 above), after your hike down to the bottom, you’ll deserve some cooling off — and there’s no better way than a slide down into a pool of cool water, surrounded by the walls of the gorge.
+If you’ve scored a gorge floor pass (see above), you’ll deserve some cooling off — and there’s no better way than a slide down into a pool of cool water, surrounded by the walls of the gorge.
 There are no lifeguards, so do this at your own risk.
 And make sure you pack your water shoes!

 Enjoy The Sand Beach.
 This white sandy beach is located on the 63-acre Tallulah Lake!
 To get there, you just have to turn left out of the main entrance, and then turn right (basically across the highway).
 It opens on Memorial Day, and just requires the $5 parking pass.
 Is there anything better than swimming and building sand castles with your kids?
 I think not.